-The Miss Rodeo Texas pageant, held annually to select the Princess rodeo queen to represent the state of Texas, awarded Cheyanne a $500 scholarship, a $400 donation towards a trophy saddle, a trophy belt buckle, jewelry and many other great prizes.
-Miss Barrett also won appearance, congeniality, photogenic and horsemanship categories.
-She said, “My goals this coming year are to make as many appearances as possible to promote the sport of Rodeo and further preserve the western heritage. “
+The Miss Rodeo Texas pageant, held annually to select the Princess rodeo queen to represent the state of Texas, awarded Ann Marie a $1,000 scholarship, a trophy saddle, a trophy belt buckle, jewelry and many other great prizes.
+Miss Vaughn also won the categories of speech, personality and congeniality.

 A Texas tradition for more than five decades with the first Miss Rodeo Texas being crowned in 1959, the Miss Rodeo Texas Pageant has produced seven Miss Rodeo Americas.
 Since the inception of the Miss Rodeo Texas Pageant, Miss Rodeo Texas, Miss Rodeo Texas Teen and Miss Rodeo Texas Princess have served as vibrant, colorful goodwill ambassadors of rodeo, the official sport of Texas, working closely with professional rodeos, rodeo associations and community organizations to preserve our western heritage and keep the western industry alive and flourishing in today’s society.
 Contestants from all over the state participate in the Miss Rodeo Texas program competing for thousands of dollars in scholarship awards and other prizes among three age groups vying for their respective crowns.
 The Miss Rodeo Texas contest consists of pageant winners from 19 to 24 years old.
 The Miss Rodeo Texas Teen consists of winners from 14 to 18 year old.
 The Miss Rodeo Texas Princess competition consists of 9 to 13 year old contestants.
 The selection of each of the rodeo queens is based on horsemanship, appearance, and personality competitions with the crowning of the winners on coronation night in San Antonio, TX.
 Please view the Miss Rodeo Texas website, www.missrodeotexas.com for more information.
-As the reigning Miss Rodeo Texas 2015, Nikki Woodward, will be competing in the Miss Rodeo America pageant in Las Vegas, Nevada in conjunction with the Wrangler National Finals Rodeo (PRCA).
-The coronation of Miss Rodeo America 2015 will be in early December 2015. www.missrodeoamerica.com.
+As the reigning Miss Rodeo Texas 2016, Lisa Lageschaar, will be competing in the Miss Rodeo America pageant in Las Vegas, Nevada in conjunction with the Wrangler National Finals Rodeo (PRCA).